Last Updated on January 11, 2025

 Things to know:

-- Your ticket also gives you same day access to the Deutches Technikmuseum (German Museum of Technology) next door.
-We only visited the road transport exhibition, and although it was less interactive, with pulleys to tug on and amazing cars mounted on the walls, it was still time well spent.
+- Your ticket also gives you same-day access to the Deutsches Technikmuseum (German Museum of Technology) next door.
+We only visited the road transport exhibition, and although it was less interactive, with pulleys to tug on and amazing cars mounted on the walls, it was time well spent.

 - We spent 2 hours at the Spectrum Centre, and by the end, we were having to rush around.
-If you plan to visit the Deutches Technikmuseum properly too, you would need most of the day.
+If you plan to visit the Deutsches Technikmuseum properly, too, you would need most of the day.

-- For lunch, we decided to walk for five minutes to Café Kreuzzwerg, one of Berlin’s kindercafes (more details below).
+- For lunch, we decided to walk for 5 minutes to Café Kreuzzwerg, one of Berlin’s kindercafes (more details below).

-- The museum is normally closed on Mondays, for full details of opening hours and prices, check here.
+- The museum is normally closed on Mondays, for full details of opening hours and prices, check the website.

 Pretend play at MachMit!
 Museum